 We express healing, transformation and joy through theatre

-The Playback experience is unique, innovative and galvanizing.
-It’s unduplicated in Memphis and gaining traction and momentum.
-Still it’s new and it’s true power is yet to be truly realized.
+Unduplicated in Memphis and gaining momentum, the Playback experience is unique, innovative and galvanizing.
 There are many different applications for this methodology and we have only scratched the surface of Playback’s potential in Memphis.

 We are also thrilled to announce that we have an interdisciplinary team of academic researchers from the University of Memphis departments of psychology, anthropology and criminology who will be evaluating the impact of our work.